hasanmoudud/geocompr/main.md

 locality            country
 ------------------  --------
-München             Germany
-Nürnberg            Germany
-Stuttgart           Germany
-Frankfurt am Main   Germany
 Hamburg             Germany
 Berlin              Germany
+Wülfrath            Germany
 Leipzig             Germany
+Frankfurt am Main   Germany
+Nürnberg            Germany
+Stuttgart           Germany
-Velbert             Germany
+München             Germany

 Overall, we are satisfied with the `locality` column serving as metropolitan names (Table \@ref(tab:metro-names)) apart from one exception, namely Wülfrath.
 Hence, we replace Wülfrath with the corresponding name in the `administrative_area_level_2` column, that is Düsseldorf (Fig. \@ref(fig:metro-areas)).